dhellmann/pymotw-3/source/abc/index.rst

 object against the abstract class.

 To start, define an abstract base class to represent the API of a set of plug-ins for saving and loading data.
-Set the meta-class for the new base class to :class:`ABCMeta`, and using decorators to establish the public API for the class.
+Set the metaclass for the new base class to :class:`ABCMeta`, and use decorators to establish the public API for the class.
 The following examples use ``abc_base.py``, which contains: